HL7/US-Core/input/intro-notes/StructureDefinition-us-core-documentreference-intro.md

     -  The client application **SHALL** support both elements.
     -  The `content.url` may refer to a FHIR Binary Resource (i.e. [base]/Binary/[id]), FHIR Document Bundle (i.e. [base]/Bundle/[id], or another endpoint.
         - If the endpoint is outside the FHIR base URL, it **SHOULD NOT** require additional authorization to access.
-- <span class="bg-success" markdown="1">Every DocumentReference must have a responsible Organization.</span><!-- new-content --> The organization responsible for the DocumentReference **SHALL** be present either in `DocumentReference.custodian` or accessible in the Provenance resource targeting the DocumentReference using `Provenance.agent.who` or `Provenance.agent.onBehalfOf`.
+- Every DocumentReference must have a responsible Organization.
+The organization responsible for the DocumentReference **SHALL** be present either in `DocumentReference.custodian` or accessible in the Provenance resource targeting the DocumentReference using `Provenance.agent.who` or `Provenance.agent.onBehalfOf`.
    - Some systems may also expose the same organization in referenced Encounter in `Encounter.serviceProvider`.

 {% include link-list.md %}